 Note: Excluding Hong Kong.
+Source: WLPGA/Argus (2019).

 The overwhelming bulk of Autogas use is in taxis and buses.
-Hyundai, Sanatan, Kia, Zhonghua, Englon and Nissan market OEM taxis and GAC Group, Zhengzhou Yutong Bus Company, King Long, Ankai and Wuzhoulong Motors market Autogas buses.
+Hyundai, Toyota, Sanatan, Kia, Zhonghua, Englon and Nissan market OEM taxis and GAC Group, Zhengzhou Yutong Bus Company, King Long, Ankai and Wuzhoulong Motors market Autogas buses.
 There are about 30 conversion centres in Guangzhou.
-Despite the surge in Autogas use, it still accounts for just 0.4% of total automotive-fuel use in China.
-At end-2017, there were an estimated 168 000 Autogas vehicles and 560 refuelling sites.
-Autogas made up just 0.1% of total automotive fuel and 1.9% of total Chinese LPG consumption in 2017.
+Autogas accounts for just 0.3% of total automotive-fuel use in China.
+At end-2018, there were an estimated 160 000 Autogas vehicles and 560 refuelling sites.
+Autogas made up just 1.4% of total Chinese LPG consumption in 2018.

 The Autogas market in China developed largely as a result of local programmes to promote alternative fuels, motivated by the need to tackle the worsening problem of urban air pollution.
 Autogas schemes, which were initially developed in Hong Kong and Guangzhou City, have now been introduced in more than 25 other cities.
-In Guangzhou, virtually all of the city's 19 000 taxis and 90% of its 8 000 buses had switched to the fuel by 2010, with most of the remainder running on CNG or LNG, though a recent change in policy is promoting LNG and electric vehicles (Box B3.1).
-In Hong Kong, all the city's 20 000 taxis run on Autogas, as a result of a conversion programme launched in 1997, which involved grants over the period 2000-2003.
-Diesel taxis were banned in 2006 because of their high particulate emissions.
-More than 30% of public buses in Hong Kong also use Autogas.
+In Guangzhou, virtually all of the city's 19 000 taxis and 90% of its 8 000 buses had switched to the fuel by 2010, with most of the remainder running on CNG or LNG, though a recent change in policy is promoting LNG and EVs (Box B3.1).
+In Hong Kong, all the city's 20 000 taxis and 30% of the public buses run on Autogas, as a result of a conversion programme launched in 1997, which involved grants over the period 2000-2003.
+Diesel taxis were banned in 2006 because of their high particulate emissions and were phased out.